geetha-priya/Lift-Control-System/README.md

 2. Shortest Seek Time First
 3. SCAN
 4. LOOK

 This dispatch algorithm implements Shortest Seek Time First dispatch algorithm.

-This program also impliments Stratergy Patter.
+This program also implements Stratergy Pattern.
-If we add more algorithms, the control system can easily swith between the algorithms using the Stratergy Pattern.
+If we add more algorithms, the control system can easily switch between the algorithms using the Stratergy Pattern.

 ## Environment
 The application is a .Net core 3.1 project developed using C# in the visual studio 19 environment.